 We believe that food produced sustainably can help protect and restore the health of our planet.
 Danone is focusing on four ambitions, which are at the center of our nature agenda: combat climate change, protect the water cycle, co-build the circular economy of packaging, and promote regenerative agriculture.

-At Danone we target zero net carbon through solutions co-created with Danone’s ecosystems.
+At Danone we GHG emission reduction through solutions co-created with Danone’s ecosystems.
 Being a food company means we rely on nature, agriculture and the farmers to do our job.
 Therefore, climate change is a particular concern for us, especially since this has a significant impact on the natural cycles which play a vital role in the food system.
-It is in our interest and our responsibility to help fight climate change and contribute to achieving a decarbonized economy.
+It is in our interest and our responsibility to help fight climate change.
 This must start with reducing our own carbon footprint.
 We measure our impact including our full scope of emissions throughout the value chain, i.e. our direct and shared scopes of responsibility (meaning Danone’s related GHG emissions coming from raw materials and agriculture).

 We aim to co-build healthy water cycles that work in harmony with local ecosystems and communities.
 Water is a precious and increasingly scarce resource we must protect.
 Doing so, preserving water quality and respecting the natural water cycle are all part of Danone’s social responsibility, as is ensuring people’s access to water.

 To achieve these interconnected goals, at Danone we seek to build in responsible practices at every stage of the water value chain.
 Many of these issues go beyond the scope of Danone’s own activities so we foster coalitions with water users, experts and local governments to co-create innovative and restorative actions.